ava-labs/avalanche-docs/docs/subnets/how-to-run-cli-with-docker.md

-# How to Run Avalanche-CLI with Docker
+# How to run Avalanche-CLI with Docker

 To run Avalanche-CLI in a docker container, you need to enable ipv6.